dt215git/dt215git.github.io/_posts/2025-09-27-potting-mixes.md

 tags: [indoor, plants, gardening]
 ---

 Potting compost for indoor plants can be expensive, especially if you're buying the speciality mixes from big-name brands.
-Bag sizes are often fairly less than 10L - unlike the 50L garden compost bags generally available - often meaning multiple bags are required over the course of a season.
+Bag sizes are often less than 10L - unlike the 50L garden compost bags generally available - often meaning multiple bags are required over the course of a season.
 You're paying for the _buy-and-use_ convenience.

 It's often cheaper to buy the underlying components as separate items in bulk, and mix blends as required.
-Most plants can get by with a potting mix that incorporates various combinations of these components:
+Most plants can get by with a potting mix that incorporates various combinations of the following:
 - Coco Coir
 - Coco Chips / Bark Chips
 - Perlite / Pumice